 - Menu bar → File → New Calendar Subscription… (or press ⌥⌘S).

-- In the dialog: choose where to put it (iCloud is recommended — it syncs across your devices), set "Auto-refresh" to "Every hour", and tick the "Alerts" box if you want birthday reminders to fire on this device.
+- Choose iCloud as the location so it syncs to your iPhone and iPad, set "Auto-refresh" to "Every hour", and tick "Alerts" if you want reminders on this device.

 Common gotchas

-- Lunar birthday recorded as a Gregorian repeating event — drifts by 10–11 days every year.
-Delete it and re-add as a Lunar date in MoonCal.
+- Lunar birthday saved as a Gregorian yearly repeat — it drifts 10–11 days every year.
+Delete it and re-add it as a Lunar date in MoonCal.